eguzmanleano30/Business_Analysis/Logistic_regression.md

 ### Data information
 The data was obtained from Kaggle that is an online community and platform for data scientists and machine learning practitioners to find and publish datasets, explore and build models, and compete in data science challenges.
 This dataset is valuable for projects involving market analysis, consumer behavior studies, and trend analysis in the beauty industry.

+Methodology: Multiple Linear Regression for the Sephora Project

+We will employ multiple linear regression as our primary analytical tool to respond to the second question: Which factors influence the degree of customer affinity towards products available on Sephora's website?
+This methodology will help to analyze the factors influencing customer love for products sold on Sephora's website.
+Likewise, it allows us to examine the relationship between multiple predictor variables and the outcome variable, which is the level of customer love.

+Data Collection and Preparation:

+We will employ the outcomes derived from the Exploration Data Analysis (EDA) methodology to manage this part.
+Our approach will involve gathering data from Sephora's website, diligently cleaning and preprocessing it to handle missing values and outliers, and rigorously ensuring consistency across variables.

+Selection of Predictor Variables:

+We will select the predictor variables likely to impact the "love " response variable.
+These variables may include product attributes such as brand, category, ingredients, formulation, customer reviews and ratings, product price, promotional offers and discounts, product popularity and trendiness, seasonality, and special events.
+The regression model will include variables that are expected to have a significant impact on customer love.
+However, highly correlated variables will be evaluated carefully to avoid multicollinearity issues (Kutner, 2005).

 Sephora's dataset – with 21 variables and 91,658 observations – provides essential insights into its product offerings online.
 This information discloses valuable insights into Sephora's product lineup, customer preferences, and marketing strategies. https://www.kaggle.com/datasets/raghadalharbi/all-products-available-on-sephora-website/data